Easy Storage Solutions From A to Z

 As in: All those loose thingamabobs driving you screwy.

-The fix: Contain nuts and bolts in jars.
-“Grandpa’s wood-shop solution of attaching glass Ball jars underneath a table or a shelf is tried-and-true,” says Ted McCann, a Brooklyn-based custom woodworker.
-Nail the lids to the underside of a surface near where you store your tools (see Tools), then twist the jars into place.
+Contain nuts and bolts in jars.
+“Grandpa’s wood-shop storage solution of attaching glass Ball jars underneath a table or a shelf is tried-and-true,” says Ted McCann, a Brooklyn-based custom woodworker.
+Nail the lids to the underside of a surface near where you store your tools, then twist the jars into place.
 Put like-size nuts and bolts in one jar and wood screws in another.
 Also attach an empty jar so that when you’re working on a project, you can keep the hardware for it in one place.

 As in: Your white eyelet blouse, now curiously yellow after hibernating under the bed.

-The fixes: Designate seasonal storage areas.
-One way to solve the problem is to place an armoire in your bedroom to store off-season stuff, like sweaters or sundresses.
+Designate seasonal storage areas.
+One storage solution is to place an armoire in your bedroom to store off-season stuff, like sweaters or sundresses.
 But if you have extra closets, dedicate one to autumn and winter and another to spring and summer, says Walsh.
 For hanging items, swap foam strip–covered dry-cleaner hangers for wood, plastic, or padded ones, as the foam can “end up discoloring a favorite shirt,” says Tracy McCubbin, owner of dClutterfly, an organizing service in Los Angeles.
 For long-term storage, avoid hangers covered in dark, velvetlike flocked material; they can transfer color to clothing over time.

 Store cans inside the house.
 Keep the cans in a room not subject to freezing temperatures.
 “The garage is the worst place to store paint,” says Keane.
 “Latex contains up to 80 percent water―once it freezes, it’s ruined.”